Pinchord

-Pinchord is orthographic, meaning words are constructed based on how they are spelled, rather than how they sound.
-If your use of steno mainly involves transcribing spoken word, this is certainly a mismatch, and you should use a phonetic theory.
+Pinchord is orthographic, meaning words are written based on how they are spelled, rather than how they sound.
+If you mostly use steno to write what you hear, this is definitely a mismatch.

 If spelling is not your strong suit, you may also want to look at a phonetic theory.

-Fully orthographic theories are potentially less ergonomic than phonetic theories.
-This is because there are a lot more sequences of letters than there are sounds, and because sounds can be cleverly combined in ways that do not cause conflicts.
+Fully orthographic theories are potentially less ergonomic than phonetic theories since there are more ways a word could be spelled than ways it could sound, and because sounds can be cleverly merged in ways that do not cause conflicts.
 All of this means you need more keys, which means you need to move your fingers more in order to write most words.
 While Pinchord is still more ergonomic than any other alternative text input method, phonetic steno beats it out at least slightly.

 I can say that I don't find Pinchord to be uncomfortable in any way.